HappyCodingMama/number-Guesser/README.md

   - IF statement
      : if add class 'play-again' at event target then, reloads the current URL
-2. set winningNum is equal with function getWinningNum
+2. set winningNum is equal with function getRandomNum
 * define getRandomNum argument are min, max